Rhiw Valley Light Railway

 The Rhiw Valley Light Railway was a gauge railway located near to the village of Berriew in Powys, Wales.
 It closed on 2 October 2022.

 The Railway

 The railway is constructed to gauge, in an 'out and back' return loop of 1265 m.
 As an 'out and back' loop, trains return to the central station facing in the opposite direction from that in which they departed.
 The railway was privately built and operated, and its original owner is now deceased.
 The railway is now owned by his widow, who initially opened the line to the public just one day per year, in mid-summer.
 The railway is now open once a month from May to October.
 The very attractive route runs through fields and along hedgerows, and being largely unfenced there is considerable interaction with livestock from rabbits to sheep.
-However the railway sadly announced that it would stop operating after the 2022 season.
+However the railway announced that it would stop operating after the 2022 season.